NixOS/rfcs/rfcs/0000-deprecation.md

 - Aliases might be deprecated only after two years so people enabling all warnings can be alarmed of the eventual removal.
 The warning phase could then be about 4 releases long because aliases don't cost much anyways (`d = 2 years, w = 4`).
 - A package that has a known end-of-support date such as Java 7 in July 2022 can have this reflected in the deprecation time.

-This isn't main focus of this RFC, however we will address a controversial issues regarding this:
+This isn't main focus of this RFC, however I will address a controversial issues regarding this:

 ### Aliases